 Debit vs. credit

 Debits and credits are equal but opposite entries in your books.
-If a debit increases an account, you will decrease the opposite account with a credit.
+If a debit increases an account, you must decrease the opposite account with a credit.

-A debit is an entry made on the left side of an account.
-It either increases an asset or expense account or decreases equity, liability, or revenue accounts.
-For example, you would debit the purchase of a new computer by entering the asset gained on the left side of your asset account.
+A debit (DR) is an entry made on the left side of an account.
+It either increases an asset or expense account or decreases equity, liability, or revenue accounts (you’ll learn more about these accounts later).
+For example, you debit the purchase of a new computer by entering it on the left side of your asset account.

-A credit is an entry made on the right side of an account.
-It either increases equity, liability, or revenue accounts or decreases an asset or expense account.
-Record the corresponding credit for the purchase of a new computer by crediting your expense account.
+On the other hand, a credit (CR) is an entry made on the right side of an account.
+It either increases equity, liability, or revenue accounts or decreases an asset or expense account (aka the opposite of a debit).
+Using the same example from above, record the corresponding credit for the purchase of a new computer by crediting your expense account.

-Record credits and debits for each transaction that occurs.
-You record two or more entries for every transaction.
+Record accounting debits and credits for each business transaction.
+When you record debits and credits, make two or more entries for every transaction.
 This is considered double-entry bookkeeping.

-- Expenses: Costs that occur during business operations (e.g., wages, supplies)
+- Expenses: Costs that occur during business operations (e.g., wages and supplies).

-- Liabilities: Amounts owed to another person or business (e.g., accounts payable)
+- Liabilities: Amounts your business owes (e.g., accounts payable).

-Debits and credits affect each account differently.
-Check out our debits and credits chart below to see how they are affected:
+Accounting credits and debits affect each account differently.
+Check out our chart below to see how each account is affected:

-This is a basic template of how you would record debits and credits as a journal entry:
+So, how does this whole “equal but opposite” transaction thing work with debits and credits?
+Here’s a basic example of how you would record debits and credits as a journal entry:

 Examples of debits and credits

-You must have a grasp of how debits and credits work to keep your books error-free.
+You must have a firm grasp of how debits and credits work to keep your books error-free.
 Accurate bookkeeping can give you a better understanding of your business’s financial health.
-Debits and credits are used to prepare critical financial statements and other documents that you may need to share with your bank, accountant, the IRS, or an auditor.
+Not to mention, you use debits and credits to prepare critical financial statements and other documents that you may need to share with your bank, accountant, the IRS, or an auditor.

-Check out a summary of the key points discussed regarding debits and credits.
+Check out a quick recap of the key points regarding debits vs. credits in accounting.

 - Debits increase as credits decrease.